 Now the fun begins!
 Kids need to roll the can continuously for 20 minutes or until all the ice has melted.
 Consider:

-- Go on a family walk and have them kick the can to roll it along the way.
+- Going on a family walk and have them kick the can to roll it along the way.

-- Play a game of backyard soccer using the can, or have timed races kicking the can.
+- Playing a game of backyard soccer using the can, or having timed races kicking the can.

-- Make a double batch and have backyard races while kicking the cans.
+- Making a double batch and have backyard races while kicking the cans.